Consensys/security-workshop-for-devs/README.md

 https://faucet.metamask.io/
 https://faucet.ropsten.be/

-### Installing Mythril Classic
+### Installing the Mythril Classic Experimental Branch

-We're only using bleeding edge alpha software!

-### Installing the Truffle & Mythril Platform Prototype
+### Installing the Truffle Prototype

-Todo
+Mythril Platform will be fully integrated into [Truffle Suite] in the near future.
+For now, you can try an early prototype.

-### Installing Guardrails
+### Installing Guardrails Alpha

-Todo
+[Guardrails] is Github app that hooks into the smart contract development workflow.

 ### Real-time Support